Jbachtiger/ci-pp5-gamer-verse/README.md

 The submitted data was not a file.
 Check the encoding type on the form. fixed by changing formData.append('image', image) needed to be changed to formData.append('image', imageInput.current.files[0]);

+game publisher and developer fields not clickable - fixed by change as to type in form field

 ## Known Bugs

 ## Technologies Used